Mathematical manuscripts of Karl Marx: Legacy

 Historian of science Kathryn Olesko states that, contrary to many claims made by both Engels and the publishers of Marx's manuscripts, Marx's work did not "solve the historical and conceptual riddle of calculus".
-Mathematician Hubert Kennedy observes that Marx "seems to have been unaware of the advances being made by continental mathematicians in the foundations of differential calculus, including the work of Cauchy" and that although Marx's study of differentials had "no immediate effect on the historical development of mathematics" he concedes however that at least Engels' claim of "independent discoveries" made by Marx is "certainly justified" and that Marx's definition of the differential "anticipated [some] 20th century developments in mathematics".
+Mathematician Hubert Kennedy observes that Marx "seems to have been unaware of the advances being made by continental mathematicians in the foundations of differential calculus, including the work of Cauchy" and that although Marx's study of differentials had "no immediate effect on the historical development of mathematics", Engels' claim of "independent discoveries" made by Marx is "certainly justified" and Marx's definition of the differential "anticipated [some] 20th century developments in mathematics".

 Joseph Dauben speculates that Marx's developments in calculus may have also contributed to an interest in nonstandard analysis among Chinese mathematicians.

 Editions and translations

 Although Engels stated his intent to publish the "extremely important mathematical manuscripts left by Marx" in 1885, it was not until 1933 that parts of the manuscripts were published in Russian—for the journal Under the Banner of Marxism and collection Marxism and Science.
 The documents were first fully published in 1968, in both German and Russian, with the latter edited by Sofya Yanovskaya.
 An English translation was first published in 1983.